raicem/laravel-defer-jobs/README.md

 ### How

-`php-fpm` exposes a function called [fastcgi_finish_request](https://www.php.net/manual/en/function.fastcgi-finish-request.php) which is used by the Laravel to send the request to the webserver.
-Laravel also exposes a function in the middlewares that you can do some work after this `fastcgi_finish_request` function is called.
-This package is basically just a service that collects jobs to be deferrered and runs them in the `terminate` function in the [middleware](https://laravel.com/docs/5.8/middleware#terminable-middleware).
+`php-fpm` exposes a function called [fastcgi_finish_request](https://www.php.net/manual/en/function.fastcgi-finish-request.php) which is used by Laravel to send the request to the webserver.

+Laravel exposes a method called `terminate` in the middlewares that allows you to do some work after `fastcgi_finish_request` function is called.
+This package is basically just a service that collects jobs to be deferrered and runs them in the `terminate` function in a [middleware](https://laravel.com/docs/5.8/middleware#terminable-middleware).

 ### Installation